VincentChenSwe/Lottery-Tutorial/PART2.md

 ### Live testing!

-In this step, we will be testing our contract by [deploying it to a live testnet blockchain](https://hardhat.org/tutorial/deploying-to-a-live-network), allowing others to access an instance that's not running locally.
+In this step, we'll be testing our contract by [deploying it to a live testnet blockchain](https://hardhat.org/tutorial/deploying-to-a-live-network), allowing others to access an instance that's not running locally.
 This will allow our random number requests will be answered by the [ANU QRNG Airnode](https://docs.api3.org/qrng/#australian-national-university-anu-quantum-random-numbers-api).

 #### 1. Enter script